imba/imba.io/content/docs/basic-syntax.md

 - [ ] TODO: When to use `for ... of ...` vs `for ... in ...`

+for of compiles to iterator -> should use in examples

 You can quickly loop over arrays with `for ... in ...`.

 ```imba